 CO2 extraction is an increasingly popular concentrate extraction method in the medical cannabis industry.
 Extracting cannabis oil by CO2 involves an industrial “supercritical” machine which pushes carbon dioxide through raw flower materials at high temperatures and pressures to separate the oils and cannabinoids from the plant.
 These compounds are then concentrated into a vaporizable oil rich in cannabinoids.

 Help!
-My vape is not working.
+My vape cartridge is not working.
 How do I fix it?